roflbofl322/ChromeHighlither/README.md

 # ChromeHighlighter
-I'my trying to build persistent highlighter for page chrome extension based on Manifest Version 3 (MV3)
+I'my trying to build persistent highlighter for page based on Manifest Version 3 (MV3)

 #Build
 1. Download the repo